MonikaPuk/game/README.md

 🎮 Web Browser game inspired by Game of Thrones 🎮

+Project created during studies "Multimedia Design and Communication" at KEA.

 In cooperation with company "Danske Spil" we created a game to attract new customers.

 Using the meme which went viral we decided to use it as marketing tool to bring more visits to the page.